Anthony Hancock (American football): Early life

-College
+College career

 Hancock signed to play with the Tennessee Volunteers in 1978, part of a signing class that included future NFL players Mike Miller, Darryal Wilson, and Terry Daniels.
 Initially a running back, he switched to wide receiver a few games into the 1978 season.
 His best game as a freshman came in Tennessee's loss to rival Alabama, in which he caught three passes for 52 yards.
 He finished the season with seven receptions for 122 yards and a touchdown.
 He also returned five kickoffs for 77 yards, and two punts for 16 yards.

 Hancock entered the 1979 season one of Tennessee's key receiving threats, having caught three passes for 109 yards in the Orange-and-White Game that spring.
 He finished the regular season with a team-leading 34 catches for 689 yards and four touchdowns, averaging just over 20 yards per catch.
 His 85-yard touchdown reception in Tennessee's win over Vanderbilt was, at the time, the longest in school history.
 He had a 41-yard touchdown reception earlier in the game that sparked a Tennessee rally, and finished the game with 163 receiving yards.
 He caught three passes for 116 yards in Tennessee's 27–22 loss to Purdue in the 1979 Bluebonnet Bowl.
 As a member of Tennessee's track team, he placed second in the high hurdles at the NCAA Indoor Championships.

 Although Tennessee's offense struggled during the 1980 season, Hancock nevertheless caught 33 passes for 580 yards and two touchdowns.
 He also rushed 17 times (mostly on reverses) for 131 yards and a touchdown.
 In the fourth quarter of Tennessee's 20–17 loss to Southern Cal, Hancock caught a short throw from Steve Alatorre and outran the Trojan secondary for a 56-yard, game-tying touchdown.
 He finished the game with 135 receiving yards.
 In Tennessee's win over Washington State, Hancock caught a 45-yard, third-down pass in the fourth quarter to set up a touchdown and thwart a late rally by the Cougars.
 In Tennessee's 23–10 win over Georgia Tech, Hancock caught 6 passes for 120 yards, including a 47-yard touchdown.